soapopera12/learnML/ELI5/Machine learning 2025837b28ef4aecbc1b3261dbcfb669.md

 eigenvector and eigenvalue

-For a transformation or a Matrix M there can be vector/vectors which only scale but do not change their direction (do not transform) these vectors are eigenvectors.
+For a transformation or a Matrix M there can be vector/vectors which only scale but do not change their direction (do not transform) these vectors are eigenvectors and the value by which they get scaled is called eigenvalue.

 **Loss Types**